david-sling/use-modal-control-query/README.md

 The above code will update the query parameters to be `?modal=hello` when the modal is open.
 It will also ensure that if the page is reloaded with the query parameter present, the modal stays open.

+## Live Example

+Live example available at https://use-mcq.davidsling.in

 ## Documentation

 Visit the [use-mcq documentation](https://use-mcq.davidsling.in) to view the full documentation.